 When You Suffer From an “Invisible” Disability

-Unfortunately, when many people think of a disability qualifying for Social Security Benefits, their mind immediately turns to someone with a physical ailment that is visible to the world.
+Unfortunately, when many people think of a disability qualifying for Social Security Benefits, their mind immediately turns to someone with a physical ailment or medical condition that is visible to the world.
 However, a person’s disability isn’t always so plain to see.

 For some, their disability is considered an “invisible” disorder such as bipolar disorder, schizophrenia, or any other type of mental illness.
 But, how can a person who suffers from an “invisible” disorder avoid being incriminated with Social Security Disability (SSD) fraud?